 Akademiska Hus’ rents comprise a basic rent that is intended to cover operating, maintenance and capital costs, and sometimes a supplement for tenant adaptations.
 Our rental prices are in line with other landlords for colleges and universities in Sweden.
 We weigh in the risk and costs associated, for example, with construction and management, in the same way as other property companies.
 We also take into account general market rent levels for the particular city, location, type of property and lease length.

 Like most property companies, we have a clause in our rental agreements that entails an increase in rental prices based on inflation measured in the consumer price index (CPI).
 Over the past ten years, when inflation has been low, the rent increase based on the CPI has averaged 1 per cent.
 The current increase in inflation is having an upward effect on the levels for Akademiska Hus’ rental prices, just as costs and price levels are affected in society at large.
 The latest forecast for the CPI in October, compared with October the previous year, provides an indication of rent hikes of just over 10 per cent for 2023.

 We have developed a transparent rental model that we have discussed with representatives of colleges and universities for many years and openly report the current rents.
 Through our long experience and effective collaboration with our customers, together we can often achieve smart use of premises with high resource efficiency.

 Internal rental arrangements at the centre of education

-Akademiska Hus charges rent directly to the higher education institutions, which then rent the premises to their own departments.
-These departments are then charged rent, usually referred to as internal rent.
-The departments’ internal rent often also includes central local costs (e.g. common areas) and in some cases there are also supplementary charges for technology, security and custodial services.
-Consequently, the internal rent that departments pay per square metre may be higher than the price per square metre that Akademiska Hus has agreed with the centre of education.
+The departments are then charged an “internal rent” that often also includes costs for central premises.
+The internal rent that departments pay per square metre can therefore be higher than the price per square metre that Akademiska Hus has agreed with the centre of education.